Dreyer & Reinbold Racing: 2010–2011

-For the opening race in Brazil they were joined by Ana Beatriz.
-For the 94th running of the Indianapolis 500 the team was expanded to run four cars for Tomas Scheckter and Ana Beatriz.
-After Conway was sidelined for an accident in the closing stages of the Indy 500, Wilson was partnered by Tomas Scheckter, Graham Rahal and Paul Tracy.
-It was announced that he will be joined by J. R. Hildebrand who will make his Indycar debut at Mid-Ohio.
+For the opening race in Brazil, they were joined by Ana Beatriz.
+For the 94th running of the Indianapolis 500 the team was expanded to four cars to include Tomas Scheckter and Ana Beatriz.
+After Conway was sidelined for an accident in the closing stages of the Indy 500, Wilson was partnered with Tomas Scheckter, Graham Rahal and Paul Tracy.

+It was announced that Wilson would be joined by J. R. Hildebrand who would be making his Indycar debut at Mid-Ohio.

 The Toronto event was Wilson's breakthrough event of the season, after being in the top two in each of the three practice sessions, he dominated qualifying.
-Wilson made it to the Firestone Fast Six shootout without using a single set of the faster red-walled (alternate compound) tires, and easily took the pole for the race after posting a record lap time of 1:00.2710s.
-Wilson went on to lead much of the race, however after losing grip coming off of turn 11 on a restart late in the race, his car spun and relinquished the lead to Will Power.
-Even after Wilson found himself pointing the wrong way in turn 8, he was able to rebound to a seventh-place finish.
+Wilson made it to the Firestone Fast Six shootout without using a single set of the faster red-walled (alternate compound) tires, and easily took the pole after posting a record lap time of 1:00.2710s.
+Wilson went on to lead much of the race; however, after losing grip coming off of turn 11 on a restart late in the race, his car spun and relinquished the lead to Will Power.
+Even after Wilson found himself pointing the wrong way in turn 8, he was able to rebound with a seventh-place finish.

-After healing, Conway left DRR for Andretti Autosport for the 2011 IndyCar season and was replaced by rookie Ana Beatriz and her sponsor Petroleo Ipiranga.
-On 11 November 2010 an announcement was made confirming Wilson would remain with Dreyer & Reinbold for a second year.
+After healing from his Indy 500 racing accident, Conway left DRR for Andretti Autosport for the 2011 IndyCar season and was replaced by rookie Ana Beatriz and her sponsor Petroleo Ipiranga.
+On November 11, 2010 an announcement was made confirming Wilson would remain with Dreyer & Reinbold for a second year.